All Episodes

 You know, I think the question that most conservatives are asking today is do we have equal justice under the law?

-Uh do we have equal application of our laws?
+Do we have equal application of our laws?

-Uh I read a tweet that you had put out that this is another reason that Americans have lost faith in Biden's justice system.
+I read a tweet that you had put out that this is another reason that Americans have lost faith in Biden's justice system.

-That is the question we're asking because as you just articulated, the former president finds himself on being focused on by a DOJ that's been weaponized by the Biden administration.
+That is the question we're asking because as you just articulated, the former president finds himself being focused on by a DOJ that's been weaponized by the Biden administration.

 We know that pro-life activists have SWAT teams gun-drawn in their homes.

-We know without any question, parents showing up at school board meetings to talk about eliminating the indoctrination of their kids, and let's get back to educating our kids.
+We know without any question, parents showing up at school board meetings to talk about eliminating the indoctrination of their kids.

 Let's get rid of the CRT and get back to the ABCs.